RickCogley/RCC-live/content/post/2017-04-09-My-Favorite-Podcasts-TryPod.md

 PRX sponsors a curated group of podcasts called "[RadioTopia](https://www.radiotopia.fm)", which keeps me deep into listening material such as gems like:

 * 99% Invisible
+* ZigZag
+* What Trump can teach us about Con Law
 * The Memory Palace
 * The Allusionist
 * Criminal
+* This is Love
 * Song Exploder
 * Mortified